IORoot/wp-plugin__acf-options-import-export/README.md

 1. The import function runs a `insert_option` function on every record it finds in the json file.
 2. The file to import MUST be called `options.json`.
 I know, thats lame, but it'll have to do for now.
+3. I've used it with repeaters, groups, selects, text and textarea fields.
+It *Should* be ok with others, but haven't tested it.

 ## Support